projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 every guest runs in VMX non-root.
 It is responsibility of guest kernel to protect itself from malicious user space attack.

-Intel® SGX/SMM related attacks are mitigated by using latest microcode.
+Intel SGX/SMM related attacks are mitigated by using latest microcode.
 There is no additional action in ACRN hypervisor.

 Guest -> hypervisor Attack